 Here’s something to consider when deciding when to take Social Security: The youngest age at which you can begin to receive Social Security retirement benefits is 62 – but the longer you can wait, the better.
 Benefits can increase by as much as 8% each year, so depending on your Full Retirement Age, your benefits could be reduced by as much as 30% if you start to take them at age 62.
 So, do you take a smaller check at 62, wait for a larger check at FRA or delay even further to age 70?

+It all depends on your circumstances.
 You’ll need to consider the following questions:

-- How long will you live?
-(Good luck answering that one)
+- How long might you live?

 - How long will you work?